 The Personal Statement

 A well written personal statement takes time.
 Start writing yours at least 3-4 months ahead of the deadline.
-It should present a clear, honest, and concise summary of your innate qualities and lend insight into your personality, experiences and passions.
+It should present a clear, honest, and concise summary of your innate qualities and lend insight into your personality, experiences, and passions.
 Your statement enables you to add a new dimension to the application, persuade those who read it that you will be a desirable house officer and an asset to the program, and distinguishes you from your peers.
 Ask for honest feedback from friends, advisors, and at least one person who has strong editing skills.

 A few suggestions to be considered while compiling your personal statement:

-- Professional plans after residency
+- Mention your professional plans after residency

 Additional Resources and Articles on Preparing for the Application Process